Cosmological lithium problem: Observed abundance of lithium

 Despite the low theoretical abundance of lithium, the actual observable amount is less than the calculated amount by a factor of 3–4.
 This contrasts with the observed abundance of isotopes of hydrogen (^{1}H and ^{2}H) and helium (^{3}He and ^{4}He) that are consistent with predictions.

 Abundances of the chemical elements in the Solar System.
 Hydrogen and helium are most common, residuals within the paradigm of the Big Bang.
-Li, Be and B are rare because they are poorly synthesized in the Big Bang and also in stars; the main source of these elements is cosmic ray spallation.
+Li, Be and B are rare because they are poorly synthesized in the Big Bang and also in stars; while cosmic ray spallation is the dominant production channel for Be and B, recent Galactic chemical evolution models indicate that classical novae dominate Li enrichment in the Galactic disc at late times, accounting for a large fraction of the proto-solar and present-day lithium abundance.